The Big Move: Integrated transit fares

 There are 10 public transit agencies in the GTHA with individual fare systems.
 This forced some commuters to have multiple fare payment types.
 The Ontario Ministry of Transportation began trials for Presto, a regional fare card, in 2007.
 Presto was later made an operating division of Metrolinx.
-Presto is available on GO Transit, the Union Pearson Express, and seven municipal transit agencies in the GTHA (Brampton, Burlington, Durham Region, Hamilton, Mississauga, Oakville and York Region).
-Some TTC routes and subway stations are also Presto-enabled, with the goal of making it available across the entire TTC system by the end of 2016.
+Presto is available on GO Transit, the Union Pearson Express, and eight municipal transit agencies in the GTHA (Brampton, Burlington, Durham Region, Hamilton, Mississauga, Oakville, TTC and York Region).
 Fares are often cheaper than standard cash fare, and most municipal transit agencies will reduce their fare to between $0.50 and $0.75 for transferring to GO Transit.

 There are 10 unique fare structures across the GTHA.
 Metrolinx is also working towards establishing one single fare policy across the region, with the objectives to create one fare structure that is simple and easy to understand, and reflective of the distance travelled and the quality of service.
 Metrolinx is evaluating fare structures that include a flat fare, or differentiations by mode distance or zones.